At a glance

 - Options.
-TD Ameritrade carries commission-free binary and complex options, with contract fees priced competitively with other discount brokerages.
+TD Ameritrade offers commission-free binary and complex options trading, with contract fees priced competitively with other discount brokerages.
 Unlike many brokerages, TD Ameritrade makes allowances for three- and four-leg options trades — complex transactions that aren’t appropriate for most investors but can be lucrative for those who know what they’re doing.

 - Mutual Funds.
 TD Ameritrade offers access to hundreds of load, no-load, and no-transaction-fee mutual funds.
 There’s a nice variety of no-transaction-fee funds here, but commissions for no-load funds are very high: about $50 per trade.
 As is the case with all mutual fund trades, orders don’t go through until the close of business on the day you place them (if you place them during regular trading hours).
 Ergo, mutual funds aren’t appropriate for traders looking to time short-term market moves.

 - Fixed Income Securities.
 TD Ameritrade’s fixed-income offerings include government bonds, corporate bonds, and annuities.
 Pricing varies by several factors, including product and transaction size.
 Note that government-issued bonds may have tax advantages, even when added to taxable portfolios.